-For information about how to register a resource with dependency on an HAStoragePlus resource, see "Enabling Highly Available Local File Systems" in "Oracle Solaris Cluster Data Services Planning and Administration Guide".
+For information about how to register a resource with dependency on an HAStoragePlus resource, see "Enabling Highly Available Local File Systems" in Oracle Solaris Cluster 4.3 Data Services Planning and Administration Guide.

-See Figure 1-2 for an illustration of this configuration.
+See Figure 2, "HA for WebLogic Server File System Failover Configuration," on page 24 for an illustration of this configuration.

-FIGURE 1-2 HA for WebLogic Server File System Failover Configuration
+FIGURE 2 HA for WebLogic Server File System Failover Configuration